Yusuffrih/PianoBop/README.md

 * To be able to see the score throughout the game

 ### User Expectations
-* To have instructions on how to play the game
 * To give the website developer some feedback
 * To be able to contact the site owner to give feedback
 * To be able to choose a difficulty level